 And the winner is....
 Silver!

 That's right folks.

-Most of the metal that is taken OUT of Copper to increase its purity, is the same metal some of us spend an arm, leg, and a foot to have IN our cables.
+Most of the metal taken OUT to increase purity, is the same metal some folks pay an arm, leg, and foot to have IN their cables.

 "Nawaz, you're full of sh_t!", you say?
 Well, you and my wife would get along famously.

 However, I don't B.S. when it comes to science, and you can see/read for yourself here.

 To be clear, I'm not saying 4N is better because it contains more Silver, I'm only saying high purity Copper claims are more about marketing than real world performance.